wolberine/docs/markdown/reference/dash/api.md

 ### Clock

 The Dash also features RTC clock and alarm interfaces.
 You can set and control these timers and alarms using the `Clock` class.
+When the Dash is powered on, the clock will default to epoch time (January 1, 1970), then start counting up from then.
+You can, among many things, choose to set the appropriate date and time with the interfaces below.
 It is important to note that `Clock` interfaces are persistent as long as the Dash is powered.
-In other words, if you set an alarm and press the program button/reprogram the Dash, the alarm will still be active unless you explicitly cancel it.
+In other words, if you set an alarm and press the program button/reprogram the Dash, the alarm will still be active unless you explicitly cancel/cut the power off from the Dash.

 This `Clock` class is only functional on Dash 1.1 and above hardware.